How to Plan Your USMLE Step 1 Study Routine

 Tip 1: Start Early and Create a Study Schedule

-• First Aid for the USMLE Step 1 is a must-have book that thoroughly reviews high-yield topics.
+• First Aid for the USMLE Step 1 – the cornerstone for high-yield review

 Tip 3: Master Your Question Bank